ynotstartups/dotfiles/README.md

 ## Instructions for setting up a new mac

+1. download iterm
-1. download iterm, setup 'Dedicated Hotkey Window' to be 'command+return'
+    - setup 'Dedicated Hotkey Window' to be 'command+return'
+    - setup Profiles -> Keys -> to be Natural Text Editing
 1. download 1password and login
 1. login to github, add ssh key, clone this repo
 1. `./install_mac`